VolkovIlia/academic-cv/content/ru/publication/konopatsky-polyol-synthesis-ag-2020/index.md

 ---
-title: Polyol Synthesis of Ag/BN Nanohybrids and Their Catalytic Stability in CO Oxidation Reaction
+title: Polyol Synthesis of Ag/BN Nanohybrids and their Catalytic Stability in CO Oxidation Reaction

 # Authors